-- 1. Determine if the "problem" DVR is a Flashback, BodyVISION, or BWX-100.
-To do so, note the value of the DVR number, which is highlighted in green: - If the unit number begins with multiple zeros, it is a Flashback DVR. - If the unit number begins with 1 or 2, it is a BodyVISION DVR. - If the unit number begins with 3, it is a BWX-100 DVR. - 2.
+- 1. Determine if the "problem" DVR is a an in-car or body-worn DVR.
+To do so, note the value of the DVR number, which is highlighted in green: - If the unit number begins with 1 or 2, it is a BodyVISION DVR. - If the unit number begins with 3, it is a BWX-100 DVR. - · All other numbers indicate an in-car DVR. - 2.
 If the "problem" DVR is a BWX-100 or BodyVISION, perform the following steps.
 Otherwise skip to step 4. - a.
 Verify that the DVR has sufficient storage space and a sufficient battery charge.
 To do so: - For BWX-100, refer to the relevant sections of the BWX-100 user documentation. - For BodyVISION, refer to the to the relevant sections of the BodyVISION user documentation. - b.
 If you determine that the BWX-100 or BodyVISION lacks sufficient storage space and/or a sufficient battery charge, immediately place it in your agency's Uplink Station.
 The videos on the unit will automatically upload to the server, creating more storage space.
 The DVR's battery will also begin to charge.
-You'll know that charging is complete when: - The word "CHARGED" is displayed on the LCD screen of a BWX-100 unit. - The battery indicator light is solid green on a BodyVISION unit. - 3.
+You'll know that charging is complete when: - The word "CHARGED" is displayed on the LCD screen of a BWX-100 unit. - The battery indicator light is solid green on a BodyVISION unit. - c.
 If you determine that the BWX-100 or BodyVISION has both sufficient storage space and a sufficient battery charge, contact your Mobile-Vision Support professional for assistance.
 To do so, call 800-336-8475 and select option 3 (Service), followed by option 1 (In-Car Components).
-End of procedure. - 4.
-For problem Flashback DVRs, proceed to the error message on your Inbox Messages list.
+End of procedure. - For problem In-car DVRs, proceed to the error message on your Inbox Messages list.

-- 5. Highlight the green unit number and press Ctrl + C to copy it to your clipboard. - 6.
+- 4. Highlight the green unit number and press Ctrl + C to copy it to your clipboard. - 5.
 Go to Administration > Manage DVRs, then position your cursor in the DVR ID field and press Ctrl + V to insert the unit number you copied from the error message.
 The information for the "problem" DVR is displayed.

-- 7. Write down the values in the DVR Name and Product Code columns.
-This information will help you select the appropriate troubleshooting procedures later. - 8.
+- 6. Write down the values displayed in the DVR Name and Product Code columns.
+This information will help you select the appropriate troubleshooting procedures later. - 7.
+If you are troubleshooting a Focus H1 DVR, contact Mobile-Vision Technical Support for assistance and give them the information you have written down.
+End of procedure. - 8.
 Go to Home Menu and click Search Video.
 The Media Information pop-up is displayed.

 - 9. Select the unit's DVR name from the DVR drop-down list (i.e., the DVR Name that you wrote down earlier). - 10.
 Click Search.
 All videos that were recorded by the "problem" DVR are displayed. - 11.
 Look in the Category column to determine if any of the videos share a common system-assigned video category.
-For more information, see System-Assigned Video Categories on page 286. - If any of the videos share one of the system-assigned categories, proceed to step 12. - If any of the videos do not share one of the system-assigned categories, contact Mobile-Vision Technical Support for assistance.
-End of procedure. - 12.
+For more information, see System-Assigned Video Categories on page 294. - If any of the videos share one of the system-assigned categories, proceed to step 12. - If any of the videos do not share one of the system-assigned categories, contact Mobile-Vision Technical Support for assistance, End of procedure. - 12.
 Download the appropriate troubleshooting guide from the Mobile-Vision Online Support Center: - Flashback3 & FlashbackHD Troubleshooting Guide - · Flashback2 Troubleshooting Guide